top of page

 Tier 2 Abilities

 Pickpocket: The rogue, adept in the art of sleight of hand, is able to pilfer coins or in-game items, such as potions and scrolls equal to 5 silver per tier.
 Players cannot receive another player's personal items, including weapons, out of game items, or jewelry.
 They must clip a clothespin from the waist up on a player without being detected.
 If they are detected, the pickpocket fails.
-If successful, when the clothespin is found the player being pickpocketed must locate a game organizer and return the clothespin and pay the appropriate amount of coin or relinquish an in-game item of equal value.
+If successful, when the clothespin is found the player being pickpocketed must locate a game organizer or merchant and return the clothespin and pay the appropriate amount of coin or relinquish an in-game item of equal value.

 Prerequisite: Loot

-Prerequisite: Disarm Trap
+Prerequisite: Bypass Trap

 Phys Rep: A purple sticker or ribbon used to denote the in game consumable or item the poison is placed on.